jhoanrivers/Alarm/README.md

 ## Introduction

 For sure currently Flutter has come with his new spectacular version 2.5.0, but I hope you still can run this code on your local. honestly nothing special needed to run this application. plug your phone to your device, compile and Voilaa..
 I am sure it works properly :D (In Android), didnt test yet for IOS.

-I will also serve you apk link in google drive : https://drive.google.com/file/d/1adB9CVbJf63ig2YqNbc_RyW_NG7tUJ9g/view?usp=sharing
+For apk link in google drive : https://drive.google.com/file/d/11F0VlXhxGL_Vd5NM8ngEICyf0u_SXJds/view?usp=sharing For Demo app, you can access in : https://youtu.be/muiLseRMZQs

 ## How I Code It